Iskra: A System for Inverse Geometry Processing

 BPQP~\cite{Pan:2024:BPQP} is a differentiable convex optimization layer that reformulates the backward pass through a convex program as a simplified quadratic program by exploiting the structure of the KKT conditions.
-BPQP decouples the backward pass and computes gradients via a first-order QP\@.
+BPQP computes gradients via a first-order QP\@.
 This reformulation reduces the cost of implicit differentiation compared to unrolling the forward solver or differentiating through a full KKT system.
-Prior to BPQP, OptNet~\cite{amos2017optnet} differentiates through quadratic programs by implicitly differentiating the full KKT system associated with a primal--dual interior-point solve which making OptNet's backward pass relatively straightforward.
+Prior to BPQP, OptNet~\cite{amos2017optnet} differentiates through quadratic programs by implicitly differentiating the full KKT system associated with a primal--dual interior-point solve, making OptNet's backward pass relatively straightforward.